 United States Air Force Academy

-Peterson Air Force Base is located on the east side of Colorado Springs, and its runway is collocated with that of the Colorado Springs Airport.
-It is home to the 21st Space Wing, North American Aerospace Defense Command (NORAD), U.S. Northern Command (NORTHCOM), Air Force Space Command (AFSPC), Space and Missile Defense Command/Army Strategic Command and the 302nd Airlift Wing (USAF Reserves).
+Peterson Air Force Base sits on the east side of Colorado Springs.
+Its runway is co-located with that of the Colorado Springs Airport.
+Additionally, it is home to the 21st Space Wing, North American Aerospace Defense Command (NORAD), U.S. Northern Command (NORTHCOM), Air Force Space Command (AFSPC), Space and Missile Defense Command/Army Strategic Command and the 302nd Airlift Wing (USAF Reserves).

 Cheyenne Mountain Air Force Station